Year of Culture artist residencies

 Art Gallery

-Rachael Elwell is The Smith Art Gallery’s Artist in Residence as part of Calderdale’s Year of Culture.
+Rachael Elwell was The Smith Art Gallery’s Artist in Residence as part of Calderdale’s Year of Culture.

-During her residency at the Smith Art Gallery, Rachael will spend the first 1-2 weeks immersed in the surrounding outdoor environment, gathering visual research through photography, on-site drawings, painted sketches, and written notes.
-This diary of initial thoughts and observations will inform her creative process.
-Back in the studio, she will transform this research into large-scale expressive drawings and paintings.
-Throughout the residency, Rachael will refine her current methods while experimenting with new painting techniques and working on a scale larger than she has previously explored, pushing the boundaries of her artistic practice.
+During her residency at the Smith Art Gallery, Rachael spent the first 1-2 weeks immersed in the surrounding outdoor environment, gathering visual research through photography, on-site drawings, painted sketches, and written notes.
+This diary of initial thoughts and observations informed her creative process.
+Back in the studio, she transformed this research into large-scale expressive drawings and paintings.
+Throughout the residency, Rachael refined her methods while experimenting with new painting techniques and working on a scale larger than she has previously explored, pushing the boundaries of her artistic practice.

 To find out more about Rachael Elwell, please visit her website or follow her on Instagram: @Rachaelelwellartist